Use this post to explore the 12 common character archetypes and how writers can use them in their stories.

-Writers can use these 12 Archetypes to create characters
+Writers can use this useful table of the 12 archetypes to create characters.

 The twelve archetypes are divided into ego types, self types, and soul types.

 The Four Ego Archetypes

 1. The Innocent